Kacianoki/Eternal-Beta-Wiki/docs/en/luanium/guides/intro.md

 ```

 !!! seealso
-    Execution contexts also contain variables, which can be accessed through ELua scripts.
+    Execution contexts also contain variables, which can be accessed through Luanium scripts.
 See [Execution context](exec-context.md) for more details.

 ## `#!lua Include()` function under the hood